Baked potato wedges with melted cheddar cheese

 After making these honey-cayenne chicken tenders two weeks ago, I thought it was only appropriate to make fries to go with them.
-I’ve made the standard pan-fried french fries before, so this time I decided to try my hand at developing a recipe for oven-baked potato wedges.
 I love a tasty thick-cut potato wedge with crispy skin, and these are remarkably easy to make at home with your favorite spices and herbs.
 I also had some leftover sharp cheddar that paired nicely with them.

 Let me answer some common questions about baked potato wedges.